Syntheism: Beliefs

 Syntheism is the belief that the classic division between theism and atheism in theology has become redundant and must be overcome to fulfill contemporary and future spiritual needs.
 This requires the acknowledgement that all metaphysical beliefs center on a divinity or focal point which is man-made.
-Therefore, all current and future religious beliefs are created by humans, as well as systems such as Individualism developed by philosophers like René Descartes and Immanuel Kant).
+Therefore, all current and future religious beliefs are created by humans, as well as systems such as Individualism developed by philosophers like Immanuel Kant.

 Despite being human creations, what is important is that these beliefs strengthen, and not contradict, science.
 They must therefore be developed within a monist worldview (the conviction that there is one world and one world only, and that everything within this one world can affect everything else).
 In a more poetic vein, Bataille describes his atheology as “the art of non-knowledge”.
 He rather advocates a syntheist religion without a core set of beliefs.
 Participatory festivals with utopian themes such as Burning Man are considered examples of syntheistic practice.